 And then there’s this:

 The official IGFA World Record musky — measuring 60.25 inches long and weighing 67 pounds, 8 ounces — was caught by Cal Johnson near Hayward, Wisconsin, in 1949.
-There was another monster, some say, that also was caught in Wisconsin (also in 1949) that weighed 69 pounds, 11 ounces, and yet another that allegedly hit 70 pounds.
+There was another monster, some say, that was caught in Wisconsin (also in 1949) that weighed 69 pounds, 11 ounces, and another allegedly hit 70 pounds.
 But rules are rules, and those two didn’t meet the rules regarding world records.
-Both were soon disqualified, and Johnson’s catch remains king after 70 years.
+Both were disqualified, and Johnson’s catch remains king after 70 years.

 Muskies are the great white sharks of the freshwater world.
 Large, powerful and well‑armed, they ambush prey and attack ferociously, biting hard and swallowing their meals head first.
 Their explosive strikes on top‑water lures are legendary.

 Saric, host of The Musky Hunter TV show and editor of Musky Hunter Magazine, recently pointed out that stable summer waters of northern North America might produce the highest number of musky.
 Still, those same waters are much more likely to produce trophy musky in late fall.

 “Water in late fall can be unstable.
 The days — and, therefore, the fishing windows — are shorter and the weather is colder, but the fish are heavier,” he said.
 “And once you locate them, you should be able to catch more of them because they tend to concentrate.”

 Those locations, Saric said, include steep shores near deep water, deep holes in river systems, and areas where rivers flow into the Great Lakes.
 The highly-sought-after musky can be found in about 16 states but are most prolific in the northern Midwest states and Canada.